bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

     P(A_H) = p, P(A_{HH})=p^2, P(A_{HHH})=p^3, \ldots \tag{A.6}

 so this implies the probability of :math:`P(\text{sequence of all heads}) = 0`.
-This illustrates an important non-intuitive result: all sequences in our sample space have probability :math:`0`.
+This illustrates an important non-intuitive result: all (infinite) sequences in our sample space have probability :math:`0`.
 Importantly, it doesn't mean they can never occur, just that they occur "infinitesimally".
 Similarly, the complement ("sequences of at least one tails") happens with probability :math:`1`.
-Mathematicians have a name for this probability :math:`1` event called *almost surely*.
-So a sequence almost surely has at least one tail.
+Mathematicians have a name for this probability equals to :math:`1` event: *almost surely*.
+So any infinite sequence of coin flips *almost surely* has at least one tail.
 For finite event spaces, there is not difference between surely (always happens) and almost surely.

 This definition also includes sets of sequences that cannot be easily defined such
 as: